 I had never visited Stornoway, the main town on the Western Isles of Scotland and capital of the Isles of Lewis and Harris before meeting Lauren, but it has now become somewhere I travel to each year and a town that I’ve become very fond of.

-And although now a frequent visitor, I am still very much a tourist on these islands, discovering something new on each trip but from one tourist to another (with help from Lauren), this is our guide and some of our recommendations for things to do in Stornoway.
+And although now a frequent visitor, I am still very much a tourist on these islands, discovering something new on each trip.
+So, from one tourist to another (with some help from Lauren), this is our guide and some of our recommendations for all the things to do in Stornoway.

-Overlooking the entire town and probably one of the first things that you’ll spot when coming into Stornoway Harbour on the ferry from Ullapool or by one of the many Hebridean cruises that visit the islands during summer, is Lews Castle.
+Overlooking the town of Stornoway and probably one of the first things that you’ll spot when coming into Stornoway Harbour, either by ferry from Ullapool or by one of the many Hebridean cruises that visit the islands during summer, is Lews Castle.

-Once a building that someone called home, Lews Castle is now a luxury hotel by Natural Retreats.
+Once the building that Sir James Matheson built and called home, Lews Castle is now a luxury hotel run by Natural Retreats.

 The castle itself is open daily to visitors and also features a Starbucks, The Storehouse cafe, whisky bar and Outfitters shop inside.

-Lews Castle is family friendly and there are often activities held in the castle for children, inclusive of Sundays when the island is otherwise mostly closed, so be sure to check when visiting if there’s anything happening during your trip.
+Lews Castle is family-friendly and there are often activities held in the castle for children, inclusive of Sundays when the island is otherwise mostly closed, so be sure to check when visiting if anything is happening during your trip.

-Outside the castle, you’ll find sprawling grounds that are ideal for taking a stroll.
+Outside the castle, you’ll find the sprawling Castle Grounds that are ideal for taking a stroll.

 While the rest of the town shuts down to observe the Sabbath, Lews castle grounds become an extremely popular destination for visitors and locals alike.

-If mountain biking is your thing then you will find a number of trails through the woodland.
+If mountain biking is your thing then you will find several trails through the woodland.
 It’s worth keeping your wits about you if you’re walking, just in case you end up on a cycle track as they can appear from nowhere.

-However, I remember my granny telling me stories years ago of Mac an t-Srònaich (the local bogeyman), and how he used to hide in the Castle Grounds.
+However, to share a piece of folklore, I remember my granny telling me stories years ago of Mac an t-Srònaich (the local bogeyman), and how he used to hide in the Castle Grounds.
 I still don’t like to be too close to the grounds come darkness.
 Just in case.